LeonardoBai12/AstorMemory-CMP/README.md

 # AstorMemory

-A classic memory matching game featuring AI-generated fantasy creatures called "Astors" with original background music.
+A classic memory matching game featuring fantasy creatures called "Astors" with original background music.
 Built with Kotlin Multiplatform and Compose Multiplatform, targeting both Android and iOS.

 ## How to Play